"Only female Zone Troopers are allowed to enter Ador!" —Otherworld, "I Am Woman, Hear Me Roar"

 Mass Effect has several examples: The Asari are a One-Gender Race of women and the few men on their planets are all aliens.
-On Tuchanka, the female Krogan got fed up with all the Blood Knight shit of the males and formed their own all-female clans.
+On Tuchanka, Wrex set up for the female Krogan to form their own all-female clans.
 Since they are just as big and strong as the males and there are only very few remaining fertile females in the entire species, all of the male clans want to be on their good side or they simply won't get any more chances to breed new sons for their own clans.
 And even if one clan would try to capture females, the female clans would just have to ask all the other male clans to get them back.
 And then there are also the Salarians who similar to insects consist of a small number of female matriarchs and much larger numbers of male drones.
 While only a very small minority, politics is the exclusive domain of women.

 In Overlord, the Heaven's Peak Abyss is literally a hellish vision of this - the women (who have aquired Glowing Eyes of Doom and Waif-Fu skills from the powers of the hellish dimension) are all holed up in a marble-halled mansion filled with beautiful and expensive things, while the men - who are apparently unable to stand upright, and thus crawl around on the ground - are put to work as cleaners, gardeners, and occasionally footstools.
 Being who you are, however, your response to this setup is, of course, to kick down their doors, beat them into submission, and then carry them back to your castle as servants.